Hirriririir/Rapid-automatic-fat-quantification-for-thigh-muscle-degeneration/README.md

 # Rapid automatic fat quantification for thigh muscle degeneration

-> The toolkit was developed for rapidly auto-calculate fat quantification for thigh muscle degeneration in muscular dystrophy patients.
+> The toolkit was developed for rapidly auto-calculating fat quantification for thigh muscle degeneration in muscular dystrophy patients.

-This project takes advantage of [nnU-Net](https://github.com/MIC-DKFZ/nnUNet) (a self-adapting framework for U-Net-based medical image segmentation) and [MONAI](https://monai.io/) (a PyTorch-based framework for deep learning in healthcare imaging), and has trained from quantitively MRIs (IDEAL) of 33 muscular dystrophy patients and 17 healthy controls.
+This project takes advantage of [nnU-Net](https://github.com/MIC-DKFZ/nnUNet) (a self-adapting framework for U-Net-based medical image segmentation) and [MONAI](https://monai.io/) (a PyTorch-based framework for deep learning in healthcare imaging), and has trained from quantitative MRIs (IDEAL) of 33 muscular dystrophy patients and 17 healthy controls.

 ## 1. Download the whole repository to local

 ```
 git clone https://github.com/Hirriririir/Rapid-automatic-fat-quantification-for-thigh-muscle-degeneration
 ```

+**OR** directly download the whole repository from this [link](https://1drv.ms/u/s!AlEvpu4I75DnkKYZsUkdpzNUuq12Ww?e=D0WoyL).

 ## 2. Install required dependencies